 It is important to understand how your audience receives the post.
 At the 7 – 10 day mark, analyze your analytics.

 - What type of engagement did it get on social media?

 - How many clicks did it get?

 - Did you get conversions to your list or product?

 - What worked and did not?

-If it did not give you the results you wanted it may mean you need to edit the post or the image you share on social.
+If it did not give you the results you wanted, it might mean you need to edit the post or the image you share on social.
 However, if it worked in the way you hoped, use that as a template to replicate for other content and social promotion.